Brand Name: Nexcede

 What Are Warnings and Precautions for Ketoprofen?

-NSAIDs increase risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+- NSAIDs increase the risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.

 - Absolute: ASA allergy